pinting/oraculum/README.md

 The second one turns on reaching the end of the constant, which is a stronger condition than having no outgoing edges: a byte offset in the middle of a multi-byte character has none either and it must not accept.

-What is left is the out-edge labels, grouped by source - two arrays.
+What is left is the out-edge labels, grouped by source, which is two arrays.
 Finding the edges in the first place is one **Aho-Corasick** pass: a single automaton holding all 255,386 tokens as patterns, built once per vocabulary, which reports every token occurring anywhere in `tiger` in one sweep.
 A standalone Go implementation example of this can be found in [`experiments/1-aot-ahocorasick/ahocorasick.go`](experiments/1-aot-ahocorasick/ahocorasick.go).

 ```
 NOTE: What a lattice answers

 Ask it which tokens leave position i and it hands back a slice of an
-array it already holds - no allocation, no search.
+array it already holds, with no allocation and no search.
 That is the only
 question it needs to answer: the target is i plus the token's length in
 bytes and reaching the end of the constant is what accepting means, so
 neither is stored.